Recognizing Ulcer Symptoms and What to Do About Them

 Can You Really Treat Ulcers Without Antibiotics?

-That said, Matula Tea has been getting a lot of attention – for good reason.
-It’s a scientifically tested herbal tea specifically formulated to fight H. pylori.
-Unlike antibiotics, it doesn’t wreak havoc on your gut microbiome.
+Unlike antibiotics, Matula Tea doesnโt wreak havoc on your gut microbiome.
 Most people tolerate it well, it has an unmatched success rate of over 98% since 2006, and it is sold with a money-back guarantee.

 Adding probiotics into your routine can also help.
-They restore balance in your digestive system and support healing – though, just to be clear, they don’t eliminate H. pylori on their own.
+They restore balance in your digestive system and support healing – though, just to be clear, they don’t have the ability to eliminate H. pylori on their own.

 So, What Actually Works?